africanvisionmalawi/avm-site/src/pages/get-involved/thank-yous/index.md

 - linkTitle: Aidcamps International
   photo: "/img/aidcamps-logo.jpg"
   url: https://www.aidcamps.org/home.aspx
-  linkText: 'AidCamps International is a small, friendly and well established registered
+  linkText: 'AidCamps International is a small, friendly and well-established registered
     UK charity.
-We take volunteers from the UK and elsewhere to participate in short-term voluntary projects in developing countries, where our primary purpose is to provide grassroots development aid.
-Most of our projects focus around the construction of schools, medical centres and other practical buildings to benefit developing communities. '
+They have provided volunteers from the UK and elsewhere to participate in short-term voluntary projects including the library at Sam''s Village.
+Most of their projects focus around the construction of schools, medical centres and other practical buildings to benefit developing communities. '
   featured: true
 - linkTitle: Child.org
   photo: "/img/thankyous/childorg.jpg"